zongruxie4/godev/docs/issues/API_DECOUPLED.md

 	h.config = NewConfig(h.rootDir, configLogger)

 	// Initialize handlers - these use the loggers above
-	// Loggers are anonymous functions, implementation unknown to GOLITE
+	// Loggers are anonymous functions, implementation unknown to TINYWASM

 	// If there are any direct handler registrations, update them:
 	// OLD: tab.AddEditHandler(handler, timeout, color)